 Residential Experience

 The University of Rochester is a highly residential campus.
 On-campus living is a major part of the Rochester college experience, and most students call the campus home for their entire four years.
 First and second year students are required to live on campus.
-All first-year residence halls
+Check out the video below for a virtual tour.

 First-Year Residential Experience (FYRE)